PRIDE-Archive/pridepy/README.md

 ## Streamming metadata

 One of the great features of PRIDE and pridepy is the ability to stream metadata of all projects and files.
-This is useful for users who want to analyze the metadata of all projects and files, locally.
+This is useful for users who want to analyze the metadata of all projects and files locally.

 Stream metadata of all projects as JSON and write it to a file: